yandex-cloud/docs/en/resource-manager/concepts/resources-hierarchy.md

 ---
 title: "{{ yandex-cloud }} resource hierarchy"
 description: "All {{ yandex-cloud }} resources, such as VMs, disks, or networks, are placed in folders.
-Each folder belongs to a single cloud, while clouds belong to organizations."
+Each folder belongs to a single cloud, which in turn belongs to an organization."
 ---

 # {{ yandex-cloud }} resource hierarchy